Where does cloud computing fit within Indian health care

 Healthcare Cloud Revolution

-Hospitals and physicians are starting to see cloud-based medical records and medical image archiving services (i.e., ?open? and ?portable?) coming on line from the likes of HP, GE, and Iron Mountain.
+Hospitals and physicians are starting to see cloud-based medical records and medical image archiving services (i.e., open and portable) coming on line from the likes of HP, GE, and Iron Mountain.
 The objective is to offload a burdensome task from hospital IT departments and allow them to focus on supporting other imperatives such as EMR adoption and improved clinical support systems.

 Early successes of cloud-based physician collaboration solutions such as remote video conference physician visits are being trialed.
 Extending such offerings to a mobile environment for rural telehealth or disaster response is becoming more real with broader wireless broadband and smartphone adoption.